sevir/logging-with-fluentbit/README.md

 The configuration for fluent-bit is `fluentbit/etc/fluent-bit.conf`, in this example all inputs are redirected to standard output.

+The input selected for fluentbit is TCP Json Socket because is more standard than fluent protocol.
+The most known languages are libraries for logging into a tcp socket so this solution it must work with many languages.

 ## Running example for Node.JS

 This example is proved with NodeJS >9.x with